What to wear for your driving test

 Theres nothing wrong with a high heel and trousers normally.

-It can be a classy look that can be pulled off in the day time.
+It can be a smart look that is suitable for day time as well as evenings.
 However, for the purpose of your driving test I would recommend wearing flats or trainers like converse.